What are NFTs? A Complete Guide to Non-Fungible Tokens

 Do I need to pay taxes on NFT sales?

 In most countries, yes.
 Selling an NFT for more than you paid is a taxable event.
-See our crypto tax guide for more details on how crypto transactions are taxed.
+See our crypto tax guide for more details.

 What blockchain are most NFTs on?